Help & Advice Articles, Videos and How-to-Guides

 Rising damp is a comparatively rare form of damp that affects the walls of buildings.
 It describes when moisture from the ground travels up through a wall, leading to damp and salt issues.
 You will spot warning signs on internal walls, often a visible stain known as a tide mark at the point where the water has reached.

-Most buildings have a barrier that prevents water rising up in this way, however, this can fail or not-exist for various reasons.
+Most buildings have a barrier that prevents water from rising up in this way, however, this can fail or not exist for various reasons.
 You need to either fix the problem or inject a new barrier - known as a damp proofing cream.